ncats/RaMP-BackEnd/README.md

   1. git clone this repository
   2. Run main.py successfully (purpose is to create sql files in misc/sql folder)
   3. Create an empty database in mySQL (e.g. called ramp)
-  4. Import the sql files into the database using Program.cs found in mySQLBulkCsharp folder
+  4. Import the sql files into the database using src/util/rampDBBulkLoader.
+See code section for details: [DB Loading Code](https://github.com/ncats/RaMP-BackEnd/blob/9e0ab9c719f3a690272fc7a0ae669b6f11d74b7a/src/util/rampDBBulkLoader.py#L393)
   5. You can now query the database!

 Keep scrolling down for the details...